 Daypack, Waistpack, or Ski Pack

-is essentially a storage bag for all your essentials and gear.
+is essentially a storage bag for all your essentials and accessories.
 Some of these bag packs are meant to be specially designed for skiing or climbing.
 You need to specifically request or search for one if you would need this for your ski trip.
 They usually have a back-panel zipper so you can easily access stored items at the bottom of the bag.
 They also allow you to strap your skis to them for portability.
 Also look out for dedicated pockets on the sides for sunglasses, tool compartment, and water bottle holders.

 These daypacks also come with lash points for hooking ice axes and accommodating snowboards and skis in varying positions to suit your requirement.